-Besides film screenings and city tours, a public lecture event on 12 October invited the public to delve deeper into the modern history of Phnom Penh and Cambodia.
-The talks on Phnom Penh’s urban changes since postcolonial independency and the story of Cambodian architect Lu Ban Hap attracted an interested audience.
+Besides film screenings and city tours, a public lecture on 12 October invited the public to delve deeper into the modern history of Phnom Penh and Cambodia.
+The talks on Phnom Penh’s urban changes since postcolonial independence and the story of Cambodian architect Lu Ban Hap drew an engaged audience.

-First, local curator, architect and urbanist Sereypagna Pen reflected on Phnom Penh’s development and the city’s changes through colonial and postcolonial city planning and architecture.
-In his talk, he examined amongst others two distinguished projects, the Olympic National Sports Complex and the Bassac Riverfront Project from the Sangkum Reastr Niyum era, that reflect both ideas of Cambodian modern movement and urban changes in Phnom Penh from the early French town planning to the post-independence period up until today.
-Especially the comparison of the historical maps from the 19th century with the urban development plans drawn by the French colonial government showed a significant change in urban planning parameters.
-Looking at today’s urban development only the complete lack of qualified urban planning processes can be diagnosed.
+The local curator, architect and urbanist Sereypagna Pen began by reflecting on Phnom Penh’s development and the city’s changes through colonial and postcolonial city planning and architecture.
+In his talk, he examined amongst others two distinguished projects – the Olympic National Sports Complex and the Bassac Riverfront Project from the Sangkum Reastr Niyum era – which reflect both the ideas of the Cambodian modernism movement and urban changes in Phnom Penh from early French town planning to the post-independence period up until today.
+In particular, the comparison of historical maps from the 19th century with urban development plans drawn by the French colonial government showed significant change in urban planning parameters.
+Looking at today’s urban development, only the complete lack of qualified urban planning processes can be diagnosed.

 The talks were followed by a lively and fruitful Q&A in English and Khmer.